-"In his vision of what would be necessary for him to withstand alarger force and superior technology (the Muslim horsemen had adoptedthe armour and accutraments of heavy cavalry from the Sassanid WarriorClass, which made the first knights possible), he, daring not to sendhis few horsemen against the Islamic cavalry, used his army to fightin a formation used by the ancient Greeks to withstand superiornumbers and weapons by discipline, courage, and a willingness to diefor their cause: a phalanx.
+"In his vision of what would be necessary for him to withstand alarger force and superior technology (the Muslim horsemen had adopted the armour and accutraments of heavy cavalry from the Sassanid WarriorClass, which made the first knights possible), he, daring not to sendhis few horsemen against the Islamic cavalry, used his army to fightin a formation used by the ancient Greeks to withstand superiornumbers and weapons by discipline, courage, and a willingness to diefor their cause: a phalanx.
 He had trained a core of his men yearround, using mostly Church funds, and some had literally been with himsince his earliest days after his father's death.
 It was this hardcore of disciplined veterans that won the day for him at Tours.
 Hansonemphasizes that Martel's greatest accomplishment as a General may havebeen his ability to keep his troops under control.
 This absolute irondiscipline saved his infantry from the fate of so many infantrymen -such as the Saxons at Hastings - who broke formation and wereslaughtered piecemeal.
-After using this infantry force by itself atTours, he studied the foe's forces and further adapted to them, initially using stirrups and saddles recovered from the foe's deadhorses, and armour from the dead horsemen.
+After using this infantry force by itself atTours, he studied the foe's deadhorses, and armour from the dead horsemen.